Posted on July 28, 2017 in Addiction

 - The inability to stop using the drug or substantially lower your intake without triggering withdrawal symptoms (e.g., a depressed mental state, restlessness, headaches, abdominal pain, muscle tremors, changes in your normal sleeping pattern, and an unusually anxious or irritable mental state)

-Anyone who has at least two of these symptoms within the span of a single year may qualify for an official cannabis use disorder diagnosis.
+Anyone who has at least two of these symptoms within the span of a single year may qualify for an official cannabis use disorder diagnosis and should seek treatment for his or her addiction.

 National Institute on Drug Abuse: Is Marijuana Addictive? https://www.drugabuse.gov/publications/research-reports/marijuana/marijuana-addictive